yogk2004/KRaCR-Lab-Website/README.md

 ### 📝 License

 All rights for the code, images, content, and related materials in this project are reserved by KRaCR Labs, currently managed by Mr. Raghava Mutharaju.
-For further inquiries or permissions, please contact through <a href = "https://www.linkedin.com/in/raghavamutharaju/">LinkedIn</a>.
+For further inquiries or permissions, please contact him through <a href = "https://www.linkedin.com/in/raghavamutharaju/">LinkedIn</a>.

 ---